 Global influencers – like Amazon, Netflix, DoorDash, and now Disney+ – have profoundly influenced the global market.
 Now, we have the COVID-19 pandemic, which has proven to significantly affect our world and how we do business.

-Even before the coronavirus outbreak, more and more customers were turning to streaming TV and videos over buying DVDs or cable services.
+Even before the pandemic, more customers were turning to streaming TV and videos over buying DVDs or cable services.
 Customers also preferred purchasing household items and clothing online, instead of going to stores and food deliveries over dining in.
 Such influencers were already impacting marketing strategies, but not as much as they do now with the pandemic.

-Since most states in the U.S. are under a shelter-in-place order, business industries that didn’t have a substantial online presence before must now re-think their marketing strategy.
+Since the pandemic, business industries that didn’t have a substantial online presence before have had to seriously re-think their marketing strategy.

 Global Marketing Industries Most Impacted By COVID-19